← Back to Terminal

 The critical question: analyst consensus vs. the 3×3 model

 Wall Street consensus (69 analysts) projects FY2027 revenue of $360.7B (+67%) and FY2028 of $467.7B (+30%), with a 5-year revenue CAGR of ~26%.
-Front-loading these growth rates and then decelerating to ~13-15% by year 10 produces ~
+Front-loading these growth rates and then decelerating to ~13-15% by year 10 produces ~$1,700B in revenue by FY2036 — implying an EV of ~$6.2T, well above the current $4.40T.
+Under analyst consensus, NVIDIA appears undervalued.

 The 3×3 model reaches the opposite conclusion because it projects NVIDIA’s share of hyperscaler capex declining from 28% to 18% over the decade — calibrated to Intel’s historical server CPU share erosion — as custom silicon (Google TPUs, Amazon Trainium, Microsoft Maia) and AMD competition erode GPU dominance.
 This share erosion causes NVIDIA’s revenue to grow much more slowly than the AI infrastructure market itself — the model’s probability-weighted cumulative FCF of ~$593B over 11 years corresponds to an average annual FCF of ~$54B, roughly half of NVIDIA’s current annual FCF ($96.6B).